ewarkent/FirstAscent/README.md

-Created the react app first-ascent.<br>
-Finished up the "Sign In with React and Firebase" section.

-When continuing check files as you finish up sections to avoid redundant work.

-## Important:
-Do not change tracking of firebase.js.
-Insert keys manually if need be.
-Github should stop tracking changes to firebase.js now.

-## Credits

-Thank you to our TA, Dylan Rothfeld, for providing our group with help in setting up our React application.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>